 In terms of management and ease of use, it is easier to adapt Ubuntu to the server version.
 However, CentOS supports major hosting control panels which makes it convenient to use.

 CentOS vs Ubuntu differ in terms of release and support cycles.
 CentOS comes with significantly longer release cycle and a longer support life: the period between support releases can be as much as 7 years, while support life is up to 10 years.
 Ubuntu releases its Long Term Support every 2 years and comes with a 5-year support life.

 CentOS 6 has had five minor point releases since its first release in 2010.
 All of these releases will be supported until 2020.
 So if you place a high value on a long support cycle and consistency, CentOS is the better choice.

 Another key difference is the release cycle.
 Since CentOS is based on Red Hat, the releases are more infrequent, which some would argue makes them more stable.
 However, this also means that some of the software can be outdated.

 Ubuntu uses a time-based release cycle, so every two years they will release a long-term support edition.
 Furthermore, Ubuntu typically has releases every six months to provide the latest software advancements.
 In terms of releases, Ubuntu is way ahead.

 CentOS isn’t exactly at the forefront of cutting-edge software, with upgrades occurring fairly infrequently.
 Instead, however, CentOS prioritizes security and consistency over quick software updates.

 Ubuntu, on the other hand, is a bit less conservative when it comes to upgrades.
 Therefore, Ubuntu users will usually have updates land in their repos before CentOS users.

-CentOs is also a good choice for small and medium-sized businesses and websites requiring cPanel.
-While their user base is much smaller than Ubuntu, CentOS still houses a smaller online community but with more premium support options.
+CentOS is also a good choice for small and medium-sized businesses and websites requiring cPanel.
+While its user base is much smaller than Ubuntu, CentOS offers premium support.
+Also, you might prefer the security and consistency of long release cycles.